5 historic places you can’t miss in Jerusalem

-City of David
+3. City of David

-It’s the same place from the Bible where David established the capital of ancient Israel, and was the seat of rule for the Davidic dynasty for centuries after.
-Today, it’s home to a mixed Jewish-Arab neighbourhood.
+It’s the same place from the Bible where David established the capital of ancient Israel.
+The City of David was also the seat of rule for the Davidic dynasty for centuries.
+Today, it’s home to a mixed Jewish-Arab neighborhood.

-The water system is a series of underground passages and fortifications, that the ancient Canaanites used to access the city’s primary water source.
+The water system’s a series of underground passages and fortifications, that the ancient Canaanites used to access the city’s primary water source.

-Temple Mount is a steep hill in the Old City of Jerusalem, and is also one of the most religious sites in Christianity, Judaism and Islam.
-There are 3 significant structures on Temple Mount: the Al-Aqsa Mosque, the Dome of the Rock and the Dome of the Chain.
-You can also see the 4 minarets — architectural structures similar to a tower — adjacent to the mosque.
+Temple Mount is a steep hill in the Old City of Jerusalem.
+It’s also one of the most religious sites in Christianity, Judaism and Islam.

 The golden-domed Dome of the Rock is a UNESCO World Heritage Site and has been called ‘Jerusalem’s most recognizable landmark’.